alazsengul/alazsengul.github.io/README.md

-# personal-website
+# alazsengul.github.io
-Code for personal website.
+This repo has code for my personal website.